-Men are typically stronger than women and children.
-So the law protects these two groups.
+Men are typically physically stronger than women and children.
+So the law protects these two vulnerable groups.
 Most societies have laws that make it illegal for children under the age of 18 to engage in sexual activity (either with an adult or another under-age person).
-Sexual scenarios are very different for a woman, especially if she is inexperienced or with a new partner.
+Sexual scenarios are very different for a woman, especially if she is inexperienced or has a new lover.

-Even though men always have to initiate sex, they still believe that women want it.
+Even though men always initiate sex, they still believe that women want it.
 When you want something badly enough, you can convince yourself of anything.
 It’s difficult for women to understand because there’s nothing they need that badly.
 We all depend on air to breath, water and food but these things don’t depend on another person’s cooperation.
-Sex involves a man feeling free to explore a woman’s body unless she objects.
+During sex, a man feels free to explore a woman’s body within limits set by her tacit approval.